Should You Worry That Your Menopause Brain Fog Is Dementia?

 ✔ Stop smoking & reduce alcohol intake

-✔ do not socially isolate yourself get involved with a community and or your family.
+✔ Do not socially isolate yourself.
+Get involved with a community and or your family.

 ✔ Keep the brain active by learning something new